elasticio/elasticio.github.io/_integrator-guide/realtime-flows.md

 ## Realtime Flows

 Realtime Flows on demand run at sub-second speeds.
-In these flows, containers start and don’t stop, while being "glued" together via our messaging queue.
+In these flows, containers start and never stop, while being "glued" together via our messaging queue.
 Thanks to this, data passes through all of them basically in no time!

 **How fast can Realtime flow be?**